molily/molily.de/_posts/2017-11-25-robust-javascript.md

 }
 ```

 In Strict Mode, this mistake does not go unnoticed.
-It leads to a ReferenceError (see above): “assignment to undeclared variable name”.
+It leads to a [ReferenceError](#reference-errors): “assignment to undeclared variable name”.

 Today, the Strict Mode should be used everywhere unless there are particular reasons against it.